meteor/meteor/v3-docs/docs/about/install.md

 npm install -g meteor --foreground-script
 ```

+Make sure you have Node.js v20 or higher installed.

 :::

 An alternative for Linux and OS X, is to install Meteor by using curl: